top of page

 2.

-Collect all evidence to support your application.
+Collect and upload all evidence to support your application.

 3.